joelcponte/blog/_posts/2018-04-03-rselenium-facebook.markdown

 Now that the page shows all of our friends, we can collect information about them.

 We don't know which friends have usernames or not.
-For friends who have usernames, we retrieve something close to:
+For friends who have usernames, we retrieved something close to:

 {% highlight r%}
 friends[532] %>% as.character()